kdw1000/eDNP8331/README.md

 ## Evaluation Kit

-The (e)DNP/8331-EK (Evaluation Kit) is suitable as a embedded hardware platform for Python or C/C++ application development.
+The (e)DNP/8331-EK (Evaluation Kit) is suitable as an embedded hardware platform for Python or C/C++ application development.
 It contains with the DNP/8331 the physical variant of the eDNP/8331 on a MB/941 carrier board.
 The scope of delivery includes a 110/230 VAC plug-in to 24 VDC power supply unit, an RS232 adapter cable and an Ethernet LAN cable.
 The RS232 adapter cable can be used to create a serial console to the U-Boot boot loader and Debian Linux operating system if required.
 The LAN cable is intended as a connection to the DNP/8331-EK user's PC.

 ![Overview](https://ssv-comm.de/forum/bilder/8331EK-overview.jpg)